 First, if you find the "D" or "S" mintmark it immediately raises the value of your 1919 dime.
 Collectors assembling sets often include all the different mints coining dimes in a given year.
 A nice example minted in Denver or San Francisco has proven difficult to find.

 Next, as you judge the condition of your old dimes it is likely to discover a coin worth far above silver value.
 There are many serious collectors of Mercury dimes, and in their search to add nicer additions are willing to pay higher prices.

-The "uncirculated" 1919 Mercury dime pictured is valued over $40 and would please any dealer or collector.
+The above average "uncirculated" 1919 Mercury dime pictured is valued over $40 and would please any dealer or collector.
 The chart highlights these values and also the change mintmarks have determining how much your 1919 dime is worth.

 A mint marked 1919 dime is worth significantly more than the Philadelphia coin.

 The San Francisco mint used an "S" mark and Denver a "D" to distinguish dimes struck at their facilities.
 Both mintmarks are found on the reverse along the rim.
 Dimes without a mark were struck in Philadelphia.

 Mercury dimes are often softly struck in the centers.
 Evident on the reverse, the line separating the two center horizontal bands is either missing or incomplete.
 The rare 1919 Mercury dime with this feature fully separated and bold is the exception.